How to Ignore Blank Cells in Excel Sum (6 Ways)

 6. Finding Profit with IF Function

-This IF function can be used to ignore blank cells with criteria.
+We can use the IF function to ignore blank cells with criteria.

 Suppose, we take a dataset of a store showing different fruits items.
 We have the Cost Price and the Selling Price.
 But all the fruit items are not sold.
 So, some cells of Selling Price are blank.
 And, we have to find the Profit of those fruits that have been sold.